Generating Adjacency Matrix for Video Relocalization: Introduction

 In article \cite{my_idea_origin}, they build the adjacency matrix by measuring the similarity between features of different timesteps to improve the result in Video Temporal Action Localization task.
 Since each video pair has different feature matrix, and different adjacency matrices can be built.
 In addition, they use a fully connected layer to train for a better node feature representation so that a better adjacency matrix could be trained.
 We borrow their idea and put it into our work.

-Our contribution is using video-pair dependent adjacency matrix in our VQ-VMR task.
+Our contribution is using video-pair dependent adjacency matrix in our video relocalization task.
 To generate the adjacency matrix mentioned above, Weighted Graph Adjacency Matrix Generation Module is proposed.
 Experiments on ActivityNet v1.2 and Thumos14 dataset has proved the effectiveness of this module.